-Since coming to power in October 2023, the new Luxembourg coalition government is increasingly demonstrating its commitment to improving Luxembourg tax regimes.
+Since coming to power in October 2023, the Luxembourg coalition government is increasingly demonstrating its commitment to enhancing Luxembourg's tax regimes.

-They have introduced a series of draft laws aimed at improving Luxembourg tax regimes including those applicable to investment funds, corporate taxation, individual taxation and taxexempt family wealth companies.
+They have introduced a series of draft laws in this regard and which aim to introduce improvements across investment funds, corporate taxation, individual taxation and family wealth companies.

-In this update, we summarise these specific proposed changes and what they could mean for you and overseas investors.
+In this update, we summarise the specific proposed changes and what they could mean for your business and for investors.